 In order to be eligible for funding, projects and events must:

-- Articulate a global theme that is central to its goals;
+- Articulate a global theme;

 - Demonstrate a matching financial commitment from at least one other unit on campus;

 - Be organized by a person or unit affiliated with UNC;

 - Preference is given to proposals that involve more than one department or school to encourage interdisciplinary work and to proposals that engage faculty, students and staff;

 - Priority is given to proposals that open access to global opportunities;

 - All awards granted during the current academic year must be expended by May 31.
 For activities with a later start date, please submit your application in the next academic year.

 Each faculty/staff member or student is limited to one Matching Funds award each academic year.